St. Andrews, the crown jewel in the Kingdom of Fife, doesn’t automatically scream ”budget holiday destination.”

 If you are coming from Edinburgh, you have the choice to drive the more direct in-land route, or the more scenic Fife Coastal Route.

 The in-land route is quicker, taking just under 90 minutes, and the Fife Coastal Route takes at least 2 hours [not including stops].
 There is plenty to observe along the coastal route.
-I recommend stopping at Aberdour Castle, Elie Ness Lighthouse and a cute fishing village such as St Monans, Pittenweem or Anstruther [where they have UK famous fish and chips].
+I recommend stopping at Aberdour Castle, Elie Ness Lighthouse and a cute fishing village such as St Monans, Pittenweem or Anstruther [where they have a UK famous chippy].

 My favourite off-beat place to visit is Constantine’s Cave in Crail.
 It is said that Constantine II, one of the early Kings of Scotland lived and died in this cave.